pranavpatel3012/LT-Project-calendar/README.md

 # LT-Project-calendar
 In this project I have created a language 'calendar++' using yacc and flex tools. 'calendar++' is a language just like c,c++.
-It can be used to perform certain task on calendar.
+It can be used to perform certain task on calendar.Lex and Yacc tools are used for Lexer and Parser phase respectively.
+The user can get the output by both ways, writing queries in file and then compile it as well as by directly giving query as input in terminal.

 Language Description